 Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by the Federal Reserve Board

-On February 22, 2002, the Office of Management and Budget (OMB) issued guidelines requiring federal agencies to develop procedures for reviewing and substantiating the quality of their information before it is disseminated to the public.1 The guidelines also require that each agency create a mechanism by which affected persons may seek, and when appropriate obtain, correction of information that the agency disseminates and that does not comply with agency and OMB guidelines.
+On February 22, 2002, the Office of Management and Budget (OMB) issued guidelines implementing the Information Quality Act.1 OMB's guidelines require federal agencies to develop agency-specific procedures for reviewing and substantiating the quality of their information before it is disseminated to the public.
+OMB's guidelines also require that each agency create a mechanism by which affected persons may seek, and when appropriate obtain, correction of information that the agency disseminates and that does not comply with agency and OMB guidelines.
+Accordingly, the Board of Governors of the Federal Reserve System (Federal Reserve Board or Board) has developed these Information Quality Guidelines (Board guidelines).

-Following are examples of information disseminated by the Board covered by the guidelines:
+Following are examples of information disseminated simultaneously to the public by the Board covered by the guidelines:

 Following are examples of information disseminated by the Board not covered by the guidelines: